alchua1996/cmse822project/README.md

 # cmse822project
-My final project for a parallel computing class.
+Final project for a parallel computing class.
+By Liping Yin and Albert Chua.